nanoframework/nanoframework.github.io/content/maintainers/community-targets-build-release.md

 1. Start by adding a new job to the collection.
 Preferably copy/paste from a similar target.

-2. Make sure to use the target name at the various places where it shows, namely: job name, condition expression and variables.
+1. Make sure to use the target name at the various places where it shows, namely: job name, condition expression and variables.

+1. Update the PR template by adding the new target name in the checklist.

 ## Setup the image publishing